 These deals are for a set length of time, with two-year and five-year deals being the most common.

 The interest rate quoted for the initial period only applies during this time.

 Standard Variable Rate (SVR)

 Once your initial rate ends, you’ll automatically be moved onto your lender’s standard variable rate (SVR).

-Generation Home’s SVR tracks the Bank of England’s base rate, for example.
+Generation Home’s SVR can be influenced by the Bank of England’s base rate, but can also be changed independently.

 This usually means higher monthly repayments.
 Because of this, you may want to switch to a new deal when the initial deal ends.